To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Zwane’s spokesperson Martin Madlala said the minister’s appointment was “at the discretion” of the president and referred questions to his office.

-“We are feeling the real effects of the state becoming captive to networks of patronage,” said Judith February, an analyst at the Institute for Security Studies, in an interview on Wednesday.
+A shadow government“We are feeling the real effects of the state becoming captive to networks of patronage,” said Judith February, an analyst at the Institute for Security Studies, in an interview on Wednesday.
 “The Guptas seem to wield an enormous amount of influence over ministers.
 There’s a pattern here.”

 At an anti-government protest in Johannesburg in October, former Cosatu general secretary Zwelinzima Vavi told thousands of workers and unemployed people that South Africa now only serves big business and the ruling elite.
 The Guptas were one of his targets.